nickfargo/state/_posts/2012-11-13-lexical-binding-in-state-methods.md

 ### [Under the hood](#under-the-hood)

-Internally, the provided function is wrapped inside an outer function that takes the keys of the binding object as parameters.
+Internally, the function provided to `state.method` is decorated by wrapping it inside an outer function that takes the keys of the binding object as parameters.
 This wrapper function is then called with the corresponding binding values as arguments, which will return the enclosed function with those free variables bound, just as they were in the original function, except in a new flattened scope just one level deep.

 Similarly, the desired lexical `State` references of `autostate` and `protostate` are embedded into the method’s closure, and variables for dynamic references of `superstate` for `this.superstate()` and `owner` for `this.owner()` are embedded at the top of the method body itself.